 Euro banknotes and coins were introduced as legal tender on 1 January 2002.
 The national currencies that had been legal tender up to that point lost this status.
 During a transitional period, it was initially possible to pay using both old national cash and euro cash, and many businesses still displayed their prices in both currencies.
 However, the national central banks issued only euro and gradually withdrew the national banknotes and coins from circulation.

-Of the 27 EU countries, 19 now belong to the euro area: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia, and Lithuania.
+Of the 27 EU countries, 20 now belong to the euro area: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia, Lithuania and Croatia.

 Accession to the euro area is conditional on meeting the convergence criteria.